 Working closely with our partners, we help to protect and support children who have been affected by Child Witchcraft Accusations or abuse.

 Our Child Protection and Support work also involves helping children, who for a number of reasons, find themselves without a home and with no alternative but to live on the streets.
 We fund a permanent accommodation and support facility, run by our partner SYDRI in Calabar.
-You can find our more about this project by clicking HERE

 The foundations of our Charity were built - quite literally - on Education, with the building of the Stepping Stones Model School in Akwa Ibom State.

 Today Safe Child Africa remains committed to creating bright futures for vulnerable children and as such we have continued to support access to education for children at the Stepping Stones Model School in Akwa Ibom State, and Bebor School in Rivers State, through our well-established scholarship programmes.

 These programmes enable children living in poverty or who are otherwise disadvantaged, to gain and attend a place in Primary School.
 This is just one of the ways in which Safe Child Africa works to remove the barriers that stand in the way of a bright and positive future for these young children.
 Some of the children we support have experienced loss, pain or abuse that no child should have to know.
 As a result they face particular challenges which limit their ability to enrol in other schools due to discrimination against disability or parental status, poverty or persecution.